Frequently Asked Questions

 Q: How many grant rounds do you have every year?

-A: There is generally one EOI funding round per year, usually opening in February and closing at the end of April.
+A: There is generally one funding round per year, usually opening in February and closing around the end of March or April.
 However, as we are working with other donors, trusts and foundations, there may be times throughout the year where special funding opportunities are made available.
 The best way to keep informed of these is to subscribe to our newsletter and to follow us on social media as announcements will always be made via these channels.
 Portfolio 3 EOIs can be submitted at anytime.
 These EOIs will be reviewed as part of our normal funding round, but can assist us in communicating needs and opportunites with other potential donors.
 Where interest has been identified a full submission may be requested.

 Q: Can you support my company to help get our innovation to market?

-A: As the NFMRI is a charitable organisation, we are required by the ATO and the ACNC to support organisations that are Tax Concession Charities (TCC) and have Deductible Gift Recipient 1 (DGR1) status.
+A: As the NFMRI is a charitable organisation, we are required by the ATO and the ACNC to support Australian organisations that are Tax Concession Charities (TCC) and have Deductible Gift Recipient 1 (DGR1) status.
 Most universities and medical research institutes satisfy these requirements.
 It is also a requirement of our support that the Intellectual Property (IP) is owned by the researcher’s institution.
 Once the IP is encumbered, we are no longer able to support the project.